microsoft/coyote/docs/_learn/programming-models/actors/termination.md

 The Coyote runtime implements actor termination efficiently by cleaning up resources allocated to a halted actor and recording that the actor has halted.

+Actor termination via `Halt` is an asynchronous operation.
+So in failover scenarios where you need to be sure an actor is fully terminated before creating it's replacement actor, you will need to create a handshake callback event sent from `OnHaltAsync` telling the caller that the actor has officially halted, otherwise there will be a brief period of time where both actors are alive which may not be what you want when modeling a failover situation.
+This is shown in the [Coffee machine failover](/coyote/learn/tutorials/failover-coffee-machine-actors) tutorial.